Is it better to run a pool pump at night or day?

-Should I run my pool filter 24 7?
+Should I run my pool pump 24 7?

 A pump does not need to run 24/7 to keep your pool water pristine.
 If properly sized, a pump should spin through your water in a fraction of the time, allowing it to be dormant for the rest of the day.

 Can you run a pool pump too long?

 Too large of a pump can cause poor filter performance and even damage it, if the filter is not also oversized accordingly.
 Another possible consequence is pump cavitation in which bubbles form in the water inside the pump and then burst with great force, resulting in damage to the impeller and other internal parts.

 Is it OK to run pool pump 24 hours a day?

 Ideally, you should run your pump for 24 hours a day, but we know that’s unrealistic (and pricey), so let’s look for an answer that keeps your pool clean and your wallet full.
 Generally running your pool pump for 12-hours a day is a good option. … For a residential pool the water should turn over at least once per day.

 How long can I leave my pool pump off?